by Wolfgang Corcoran-Mathe

 all-zeros sequence (0, 0, …), which is known to cause

-If initializer is neither a random state nor a binary input port, then the effect is undefined.
+If initializer is neither a random-port state nor a binary input port, then the behavior is undefined.

 Calling make-random-port without an